I Don’t Like Hiding My Huevos!

 How Peruvians Experience New Traditions!

-Nowadays, the new generation of Peruvian bunnies are adjusting themselves to modern times and are open to celebrating Easter the same way as their counterparts in Europe and the United States.
+Nowadays, the new generation of Peruvian bunnies are adjusting themselves to modern times and is open to celebrating Easter the same way as their counterparts in Europe and the United States.
 However, the older ones are having trouble understanding why the new generations keep hiding their “huevos” on Pascuas!

 Easter is Pascua in Spanish.